harness/developer-hub/docs/internal-developer-portal/get-started/overview.md

 ## Demo

-Here is a short 4 minute demo of the Harness Internal Developer Portal (IDP) module and all its feature.
+Here is a short 4-minute demo of the Harness Internal Developer Portal (IDP) module and all its features.

 <DocVideo src="https://www.youtube.com/embed/r9urqE--aNs?si=GsophnYs-IlLfao2" />